 Many property developers have now realised that the success of their developments relies greatly on the ability to create a sense of place.
 After all, no-one wants to live in an empty neighbourhood.
 Creating a sense of place can be done architecturally through the creation of a well-thought-out public realm, keeping in mind the needs of the local community and by integrating art pieces and sculptural interventions.

 Wayfinding has a big part to play in ensuring spaces are well-connected and effectively signposted.
 Naming destinations, creating efficient routes around the site and providing details of how to connect to the local transport network, are just a few of the things we do to ensure that buildings become places people can use and enjoy visiting.

 4. Less is more

-The aim of any great wayfinding scheme should always be to distill the information needed to navigate from place to place, down to the least amount of signs possible.
+The aim of any great wayfinding scheme should always be to distil the information needed to navigate from place to place, down to the least amount of signs possible.
 Using progressive disclosure, we offer every user the right information at the right time, meaning that signs appear uncluttered, relevant and easy to read.

 5. Getting out is just as important as getting in

-Routes out of buildings are key to first time visitors, as they are most likely to forget which route they took when they entered the building or the site.
+Routes out of buildings are key to first-time visitors, as they are most likely to forget which route they took when they entered the building or the site.

-6. Integrate into the landscape and co-ordinate with lighting
+6. Integrate into the landscape and coordinate with lighting